 Example Sentences

-- She offered her sincere apologies for the misunderstanding.
+- She offered her sincere apologies for the misunderstanding and explained what went wrong.

-- His sincere words of encouragement inspired everyone in the room.
+- His sincere words of encouragement helped the team stay focused during a difficult week.

-- They appreciated his sincere effort to make things right.
+- They appreciated his sincere effort to make things right after the delay.

 Sincere Synonyms